Supervision Interpolation via LossMix: Generalizing Mixup for Object Detection and Beyond: Methodology

-Since LossMix makes no assumption about the loss functions $\mathcal{L}$ in \Eq{our_loss}, we can easily apply it to object detection by interpolating both the classification loss and box regression loss.
+\paragraph{Object Detection} Since LossMix makes no assumption about the loss functions $\mathcal{L}$ in \Eq{our_loss}, we can easily apply it to object detection by interpolating both the classification loss and box regression loss.
 For example, for Faster RCNN~\cite{faster_rcnn}, $\mathcal{L}$ takes the form of the standard supervised loss for two-stage detectors:

 Here, $\mathcal{L}^{rpn}$ denotes the loss of Region Proposal Network (RPN) which generates candidate proposals, while $\mathcal{L}^{roi}$ denotes the loss for Region of Interest (ROI) branch.
 Both branches perform bounding box regression and classification tasks, specifically binary classification for RPN (object or not) and multi-class classification for ROI \cite{faster_rcnn}.
-Given a mixing coefficient $\lambda$, we can directly re-weight all sub-task losses as follows (model $f$ is omitted for brevity):
+Given a mixing coefficient $\lambda$, we can directly re-weight all sub-task losses as follows (omitting $f$ for brevity):